The Rocky Journey of Data Recovery

 At this point , some lucky stars may be laughing aloud because they perform daily backup diligently.
 Really ?
 Take a deep breadth and peep at the backup data more closely, either the required data is not there, or software backup has never run successfully as expected, or the backup set seems to be corrupted and can not be restored.
 You are amost there, but close only counts in shoehorses.
 Aren't you told to verify the backup set before you call it a valid backup ?
 Remember the three golden rules?
 Another good lesson learned !

-Freaking in cold, there are not many options, are they?
+Freaking in cold, there are not many options, are there?
 You may start to plough like a cow to rework and re-type to get back all your data, if that is still feasible with all the time you have.
 However, you may never regain the loss.
 How to retake your precious wedding photos ten years ago ?
 Your baby photos, videos, mp3 downloaded over last few years, document achive.... and so the painful counts rumble on.

 You check the power source and power cables, all seems intact.
 To isolate the problem and to quickly retrieve your working data, it may be easy enough for some computer geeks to simply take out the hard disk from the system enclosure and mount it in a USB casing to be read by other working system.
 Ready for a big praise, still, no good news.
 Cold sweat now starts to run down your forehead.
 Has it finally happened to me, the infamous hard disk crash ?